levibrooke/um-what-day-is-it/design.md

 https://umwhatdayisit.com

-## Introduction
-Hello!
-My name is Levi Porter and I'm a fullstack software engineer.

-### Education
-- DevLeague - JavaScript & Node.js
-- Code Fellows - Java

-### Experience
-- 1 year as a contractor working for digital agencies
-- 3 years as a SDE at Amazon Web Services on the Sign-in Team
-- Previous experience working in digital marketing
-- Served in the US Coast Guard

 ## Background
 In April 2020, I was inspired to build a small, fun project to answer a question that it seemed many people had during the repetitiveness of the pandemic - Um What Day Is It?